 While these strategies might not be enough to get rid of your hot feet symptoms all together, they can help reduce discomfort and aid in getting better sleep:

 - Avoid wearing socks or long, tight pants to bed.
-Let your legs and feet “breathe.”
+Let your lower body “breathe.”
 Some people also find relief from aiming a fan at the end of their beds near their feet or wearing “cooling socks.”

 - Keep your room cool and comfortable, such as by lowering the temperature at night or opening a window for ventilation.

 - Don’t use too many blankets or a heating pad or hot water bottle before bed, which can worsen symptoms.
-Try to expose your feet and lower legs to air by having them out of your covers.
+Try to expose your limbs to air by having them out of your covers.

-- Try massaging your feet and lower legs before going to sleep, which can boost circulation.
-You can also rub them with peppermint essential oil to help give them a cooling effect and to fight inflammation.
+- Try massaging yourself before going to sleep, which can boost circulation.
+You can also rub your feet with peppermint essential oil to help give them a cooling effect and to fight inflammation.
 Another option is soaking your feet in Epsom salts before bed for about 20 minutes.
-A half-cup of Epsom salt can also be added to a large pan of warm water to create a lower leg and foot bath.
+A half-cup of Epsom salt can also be added to a large pan of warm water to create soothing bath.

 - Experiment with lifting your feet up while you sleep using a pillow or wedge.
-This might reduce sensations like tingling and throbbing that can keep you up.
+This might reduce sensations like tingling and throbbing.

 3. Supplement to Manage Inflammation and Support Healthy Nerves